SeanHoldsworth/Continued-Fractions/README.md

 digits of pi as requested.
 It does this using a generator function that will provide an infinite number of digits, one digit per call, and calling it the requested number of times.

+I've now added a JavaScript version of the same program that can be run from the command line with Node.js.